 There are different types of laser eye surgery.
 LASIK - laser-assisted in situ keratomileusis - is one of the most common.
 Many patients who have LASIK end up with 20/20 vision.
 But, like all medical procedures, it has both risks and benefits.
 Only your eye doctor can tell if you are a good candidate for laser eye surgery.

-- Basics of LASIK Eye Surgery (Federal Trade Commission) Available in Spanish
+- Basics of LASIK Eye Surgery (Federal Trade Commission) Also in Spanish

 - Is LASIK for Me?
 A Patient's Guide to Refractive Surgery (American Academy of Ophthalmology) - PDF